johann-petrak/configsimple/README.md

-Configure a command/tall and its components via command line options, config files and environment variables.
+Configure a command and all the different components it uses via command line options, config files and environment variables.

+One typical usage scenario:
+* you have some python program that takes arguments e.g. for which input and  output data to use
+* depending on the input / output data format, the program may use different classes which require different parameters
+* the program may perform different kinds of processing on the data and choose one of several classes for this.
+  Each class again may require different configuration settings

+With `configsimple` each of the configurable classes can define their own ConfigSimple object (which works much like ArgumentParser).
+The main program can then automatically process all the options for the different classes and also show help information for them to the user.
+In addition, all the parameters for any of the components can also be defined in a config file.

 This builds on the [ConfigArgParse](https://github.com/bw2/ConfigArgParse) package, but instead of a replacement for the `ArgumentParser` class, provides its own class `ConfigSimple`